expo/expo/docs/pages/versions/v42.0.0/sdk/notifications.md

 #### `DateTriggerInput`

 A trigger that will cause the notification to be delivered once at the specified `Date`.
-If you pass in a `number` it will be interpreted as a UNIX timestamp.
+If you pass in a `number` it will be interpreted as a Unix timestamp.

 ```ts
 export type DateTriggerInput = Date | number | { channelId?: string; date: Date | number };